French 75 Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Sparkling Wine: This is a carbonated wine made with white or red grapes.
-We used Villa Bellezza Winery Brillante because it has a light and airy flavor.
-For a mocktail version of this drink, try Gruvi Non-Alcoholic Prosecco in place of the sparkling wine.
+I used Villa Bellezza Winery Brillante.

 Lemon Juice: This is the liquid juice of a lemon.
-We used freshly squeezed lemon juice.
+I used freshly squeezed lemon juice.

 Simple Syrup: This is a sweetener made with white sugar and water.
-We made ours at home using Alex’s stovetop recipe.
+I made mine using this stovetop recipe.

 Lemon Twist: This is the peel of a lemon that has been twisted into a corkscrew shape.